Program

 Context

-Research projects are a way for students to have a first contact with research, they correspond to a short internship of roughly 10 days worth of work but scattered throughout a semester.
+Research projects are a way for students to have a first contact with research, they correspond to a short internship of roughly 10 days worth of work (around 70h) but scattered throughout a semester.

 Selecting a topic